the-architech-xyz/cli/docs/ARCHITECTURE.md

-# 🏗️ The Architech - Architecture Guide
+# 🏗️ The Architech - Constitutional Architecture Guide

-> **Complete architectural documentation for The Architech CLI**
+> **Complete architectural documentation for The Architech CLI's Constitutional Architecture**

 ## 🎯 Overview

-The Architech is a **Type-Safe Code Generation Platform** that transforms software development from an artisanal process into a component assembly system.
-It provides pre-verified, specialized components that developers can combine using TypeScript genomes to create robust, maintainable, and production-ready applications with full compile-time safety.
+The Architech implements a revolutionary **Constitutional Architecture** that transforms software development from an artisanal process into an intelligent component assembly system.
+It provides pre-verified, capability-based modules that developers can combine using TypeScript genomes to create robust, maintainable, and production-ready applications with full compile-time safety and intelligent dependency resolution.

 ## 🎯 Core Principles (The "Triforce")